Noxafil (Posaconazole)

 Primary Uses

-Noxafil treats invasive aspergillosis, fusariosis, zygomycosis, chromoblastomycosis, mycetoma, and coccidioidomycosis.
-The oral suspension also treats oropharyngeal candidiasis (mouth and throat fungal infections).
-It’s also used to prevent fungal infections in high-risk patients.
+Noxafil is primarily used to treat invasive aspergillosis, fusariosis, zygomycosis, chromoblastomycosis, mycetoma, and oropharyngeal candidiasis.
+It is also used to prevent fungal infections in high-risk patients.

 How It Works